For good deals on cheap 22lr ammo go to

 Modern .22 LR target ammunition is loaded to a MV of about 1085 fps with a 40 grain RN bullet. .22 Long Rifle High Velocity cartridges drive a 40 grain copper-plated bullet at a MV of 1255 fps and ME of 140 ft. lbs. from a rifle barrel.
 For small game hunters, most manufacturers offer a 36-37 grain copper-plated lead hollow point bullet at about 1280 fps (Remington figures).
 This load expands nicely and makes for quick kills on small game, given proper bullet placement.

 Because of its popularity there are many permutations of the .22 LR cartridge.
-One of the more useless is the .22 LR shot cartridge, which fires a pinch of very fine #12 shot.
-This load is used, among other things, to collect very small creatures, mice and the like, for museum displays.
-This is not a hunting load, as it is ineffective for use even on very small birds beyond about 10 feet.
+One of the least common is the .22 LR shot cartridge, which fires a pinch of very fine #12 ("dust") shot.
+This load is used, among other things, to collect very small creatures, mice and the like, for museum displays when fired from smooth bore barrels.

 Far more useful are the Hyper Velocity .22 LR loads pioneered by CCI in the form of the Stinger.
 These use lightweight hollow point bullets at increased velocity for flatter trajectory and dramatic expansion.
 Remington followed suit with their famous Yellow Jacket load, and the idea was subsequently picked-up by most other manufacturers.
 The CCI Stinger drives a 32 grain GLHP bullet at a MV of 1640 fps with 191 ft. lbs. of ME.